JustMeZXX/Intelligent-Night-Time-Traffic-Surveillance/README.md

 The traffic monitoring ROI of both front and rear views are given in "ROI.mat".

-The traffic landmarks of these monitoring ROIs are provided in the videos named as "landmarks_front.avi" and "landmarks_rear.avi".
+The traffic landmarks of these monitoring ROIs are provided in "landmarks_front.avi" and "landmarks_rear.avi".